Val Emmich

-Val Matthew Emmich (/ˈɛmɪk/ EM-ik; born 1979) is an American writer, singer-songwriter, author, and actor.
-He has had roles on HBO's Vinyl, NBC's 30 Rock, Showtime's The Big C, and ABC's Ugly Betty.
-He is the author of The New York Times bestselling YA book Dear Evan Hansen: The Novel and the adult novel The Reminders.
+Val Matthew Emmich (/ˈɛmɪk/ EM-ik; born 1979) is an American writer, singer-songwriter, and actor.
+He is the author of three novels including New York Times best-selling book in the young adult fiction category Dear Evan Hansen: The Novel and the adult novel The Reminders.
+He has had acting roles on HBO's Vinyl, NBC's 30 Rock, Showtime's The Big C, and ABC's Ugly Betty.
+As a singer-songwriter, he has released over a dozen albums over a twenty-five year career.

 Early life

 Emmich was born in Manalapan, New Jersey.
 He is of Italian, Russian, and German ancestry.
 He attended Manalapan High School where he played soccer.
 At age 15, he was diagnosed with Lyme disease and had to give up all strenuous activities.
 During this time, he learned to play the guitar and began to write songs.
 In 2001, Emmich and fellow musician Andy Gesner founded Artist Amplification, a program to help independent musicians and bands gain exposure to fans and the music industry.

 Musical career

 While attending Rutgers University, Emmich performed with various bands, including Awake Asleep and Ben Trovato.
 His first band's name was Superband, and he got a demo into the hands of Andy Gesner, then promoting with New Brunswick Underground.
 Gesner put off listening to the demo because of the band's name, but put it in on a flight, and was hooked, starting their music collaboration.
 Superband changed names to Ben Trovato, and released one album.
 Emmich then formed a new band, Awake Asleep, with Gesner on Bass, releasing one album.

 After graduating from Rutgers in 2001 with a degree in American Studies, Emmich recorded an independent EP entitled The 15 Minute Relationship.
 He then recorded Slow Down Kid, a full-length independent album on Childlike Records produced by Wayne Dorrell.
 In November 2002, Emmich recorded his first music video, for the song "Shock", with his friend Matt Schumann, who went on to direct nearly all of Emmich's music videos.
 The video for "Shock" was featured at LA's Hype Fest and Toronto's NEXT Festival.
 Emmich recorded a video for his song, "Privacy Attracts A Crowd."
 The video was shot at his alma mater Rutgers University in New Brunswick, and at the night club The Saint in Asbury Park, NJ.
 The video appeared on MTV's Total Request Live, making him the first unsigned artist to be featured on the show.
 He was then signed by Epic Records label Red Ink and recorded a new version of his Slow Down Kid album with four new songs, despite having already written and recorded an entire album of new material (entitled Scent and not released until Post Haste).